Blind Man's Bluff (1936 film)

 Blind Man's Bluff is a 1936 British drama film directed by Albert Parker and starring Basil Sydney, Enid Stamp-Taylor and James Mason.
+It was written by Cecil Maiden based on the 1929 play Smoked Glasses by William Foster and B. Scott-Elder.
 The film was a quota quickie made at Wembley Studios by the Hollywood studio Fox's British subsidiary.

 Plot

-A doctor invents a cure for blindness.
+Dr. Peter Fairfax is a blind scientist who successfully restores his own sight but keeps this a secret.
+He suspects his wife Sylvia of having an affair with the Philip Stanhope, who is in fact manipulating her to steal Fairfax's revolutionary formula for making armies invisible.
+When the truth about his recovered sight is revealed, Sylvia departs, leaving Fairfax to find love with his loyal young research assistant Vickie.